Year 6 Transition

 3. July Transition Day - Thursday 11th July 9am (arriving 8.30-45am) to 3.10pm.

-Hopefully these sections and the information below will help to answer any questions but if not, you can contact the transition lead, Mrs Darbourne via her school email: adarbourne@stgeorges.herts.sch.uk
+Hopefully these sections and the information below will help to answer any questions but if not, you can contact the transition lead, Mrs Darbourne, via her school email: adarbourne@stgeorges.herts.sch.uk

 1. The St George’s House System

 At St George’s we run a vertical pastoral system organised into four houses: Goddard, Grant, Monk and Watts.
-All the houses are named after former headmasters and pupils linking us to the rich history and traditions of the school.
-Although they may just seem a convenient way of organising the school, in reality the houses mean a great deal to all the students and house loyalties are very keen.
+All the houses are named after former headmasters and pupils, linking us to the rich history and traditions of the school.
+Although they may just seem a convenient way of organising the school, in reality the houses mean a great deal to all the students and house loyalties are very high.

 We do our best to ‘keep it in the family’ as it were when allocating students to houses.
 Those with brothers, sisters, parents or grandparents etc. in a particular house will join the same house wherever possible.
 Other students are allocated a house by induction staff and very quickly develop a house loyalty that’s apparent in all the houses.
-With a quarter of the school in each house they are closer in size to students’ primary schools and, just as primary heads pride themselves on knowing their students so too do our Heads of House.
+With a quarter of the school in each house they are closer in size to students’ primary schools and, just as primary heads pride themselves on knowing their students, so do our Heads of House.
 Heads of House have a team of tutors running small tutor bases in which students register and work with tutors on studentship skills.
 We divide these tutor bases into:

-• Lower School — Yrs 7 & 8,
+- Lower School — Yrs 7 & 8,

-• Middle School — Yrs 9, 10, & 11
+- Middle School — Yrs 9, 10, & 11

-• Senior School — Yrs 12 & 13.
+- Senior School — Yrs 12 & 13.

 Tutors will often be your first port of call for any enquiries or requests you might have.
 Tutors can liaise with teaching staff, SEN staff, other houses, admin staff etc. and put you in touch with the right person if needed.
 The tutors get to know their students well, they monitor students’ success and any difficulties they may be having and work to provide support when needed as well as sharing and celebrating success.